NinaMaller/docker-fio/README.md

 # docker-fio
 To run:
-Clone the repository <br />
+Clone the repository.
+Change the "filename" in randread.fio to the disk you want to benchmark </br>
-Change the "filename" in randread.fio to the disk you want to benchmark Build the image:
+Build the image:
 ```
 docker build -t docker-fio .